minio/docs/source/administration/batch-framework.rst

 Replicate
 ~~~~~~~~~

-Use the ``replicate`` job type to create a batch job that replicates objects from one MinIO deployment to another MinIO location.
+Use the ``replicate`` job type to create a batch job that replicates objects from one MinIO deployment to another MinIO target.

+.. versionadded:: MinIO Server RELEASE.2023-05-04T21-44-30Z

+   ``replicate`` batch jobs also support :mc:`mc mirror`-like behavior when presented an S3-compatible source or target.

 At least one of the deployment locations, either the source or the target, must be ``local``.
 The definition file can limit the replication by bucket, prefix, and/or filters to only replicate certain objects.

-.. versionchanged:: MinIO RELEASE.2023-04-07T05-28-58Z
+.. versionchanged:: MinIO Server RELEASE.2023-04-07T05-28-58Z

    You can replicate from a remote MinIO deployment to the local deployment that runs the batch job.